How to Change Pool Filter Sand

 - Small Tarp or Several Five-Gallon Buckets (you’ll need at least 3-5 buckets to hold and transport old filter media)

 - Replacement Filter Media – Several Options Available

 DIY TIP: To protect your eyes, lungs, and skin, we suggest using a few pieces of Personal Protective Equipment (PPE).
-These items include safety glasses, a dust mask, leather or gardening gloves, closed-toed shoes, and a towel or long-sleeved shirt (especially when reaching inside fiberglass filter tanks).
+These items include safety glasses, an N95 dust mask, leather or gardening gloves, closed-toed shoes, and a towel or long-sleeved shirt (especially when reaching inside fiberglass filter tanks).